informartin/zkRelay/README.md

 #### Python Scripts

+NOTE: Make sure that you are on the project root in your terminal!

 We use the module `unittest` for our test cases.
 You can execute all tests with the following command:

 ``` bash